NC STATE UNIVERSITY – Raleigh, NC

 NC State University

-Simon Earnshaw was named NC State’s head women’s tennis coach May 30, 2014.
-A nine-time National Champion, with a combined 23 coaching awards, Earnshaw comes to NC State after an historic 15-year run as head men’s and women’s coach at Armstrong Atlantic State University in Savannah, Ga.
+Simon Earnshaw has elevated the NC State women’s tennis program to new heights since being named NC State’s head coach on May 30, 2014.
+A nine-time National Champion with a combined 24 coaching awards, Earnshaw came to NC State following a historic 15-year run as the head men’s and women’s tennis coach at Armstrong Atlantic State University in Savannah, Ga.

 ASSISTANT WOMEN’S TENNIS COACH